ghc-proposals/ghc-proposals/proposals/0000-no-implicit-binds.rst

 .. sectnum::
 .. contents::

-Provide a way to strictly separate bindings and use of varariables, so the destinction never depends on what is in scope.
+Provide a way to strictly separate bindings and use of varariables, so the distinction never depends on what is in scope.
 This means opting out of implicit ``forall`` binding of free variables in type signatures, and opting out of the binding of variables in pattern signatures.
 The two can be controlled separately.